James4Ever0/notes/Mood control.md

 ---

-To handle this kind of stress, some additional help might be necessary.
+To handle this kind of imminent stress, some additional help might be necessary.

+A gulp of fresh air, a glass of cold water, air conditioner, strawberry gum, mint candies, oil and inhaler etc.

+Some additional medicine or drug might help.
+Others including alcohol, cigerette, dope